The first SEON podcast features Jacqueline Hart from Patreon. Here is a summary of her most insightful comments.

 The interviews were tremendously insightful.
-Not only because Hart is a passionate, seasoned risk manager with 20 years of experience in the global online payments fraud world.
+Not only because Hart is a passionate, seasoned risk manager with 20 years of experience in the global payment fraud prevention world.

 But also because Patreon, as one of the most innovative and increasingly popular platforms for creators, tends to do fraud prevention slightly differently.